PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       { "id": 2, "size": "(0.7,0.5,1.8,\"m\")" }
     EOF

-Or, you could insert the data in JSON format.
-The following request is equivalent to the previous one:
+Or you could insert the same data in JSON format.

 .. tabs::